Whos-Who/backend/docs/Redis.Storage.md

 Currently, redis storage structure is planned to be as such

 ```
-Tracking qame State for a room
+Tracking Game State for a room

 room-<roomId>:
   roomCode: string